ilifu/ilifu_user_docs/docs/astronomy/astronomy_software.md

 Before pushing your data, it is important to have an existing project on the ilifu facility in order for us to make the data available to the project members.
 If you do not have an existing ilifu project, please make contact with the ilifu support team at support@ilifu.ac.za to request one, and notify us of your intention to transfer data.
 Eligible MeerKAT projects are those with a PI or lead technical contact based at a South African institution. ​If a student is the PI, they will need written approval from their supervisor.

 In order to push your data from SARAO to ilifu, a PI, or a representative that a PI has nominated, must go to [https://archive.sarao.ac.za](https://archive.sarao.ac.za) and register an account.
-Once they have registered, the PI must send an email to archive@ska.ac.za requesting for this person to access the proposal.
+Once they have registered, the PI must request for this person to access the proposal via https://skaafrica.atlassian.net/servicedesk/customer/portal/1/group/-1.

 The user guide for the archive is available [here](https://archive.sarao.ac.za/statics/Archive_Interface_User_Guide.pdf).